eideasy/wp-official-eid-plugin/readme.txt

 After plugin installation you need to register your site to activate your site and get the Oauth credentials.
 Also your e-mail needs to be verified.

-== Filters ==
+== Filters and actions ==
 There are several filters for customizing the plugin behaviour using add_filter() Wordpress function.
-1. Filter "smartid_login" enables customizing the page where user will be redirected after login completed.
+1. Filter "eideasy_login" enables customizing the page where user will be redirected after login completed.
-2. Filter "smartid_new_user_email" enabled setting user e-mail to something else that default idcode@local.localhost
+2. Filter "eideasy_new_user_email" enabled setting user e-mail to something else that default idcode@local.localhost
 3. Filters to customize login buttons look and feel are: "ee-id-card-login, ee-mobile-id-login, lv-id-card-login, lt-id-card-login, lt-mobile-id-login, pt-id-card-login, smart-id-login, google-login, facebook-login, agrello-id-login"
+4. Action eideasy_user_created.
+Will be executed when new user has been created.
+Will get new user ID and user data as arguments.

 == Tips and tricks ==
 Use shortcode [eid_easy] to get login button,